ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-checkbox/readme.md

 The component uses a ShadowDOM to maintain encapsulation, however, this changes how the events flow from the inside of the component to the outside in the DOM.

+The component keeps its `value` in sync with the currently selected checkbox options.

 The native `change` event hits the ShadowDOM boundary and stops propagating.
 The implication of this is that it can't be listened for outside the component.
 To attempt to overcome this, a synthetic change event is generated and emitted.
 The original `change` event is available via the `detail` property on the emitted event.

 When using libraries that listen for events, this process may not work with them and a workaround might be required depending on the framework or library in use.